pieaerts/pieaerts/_masterclasses/zambia-photography-expedition-september-2023.md

 ![](/uploads/zambia_pie_aerts_2.jpg)

 On this trip we will visit 3 of their 4 camps.
 We kick-off with Lower Zambezi National Park and visit Old Mondoro as well as the iconic Chiawa Camp.
 After that we transfer to South Luangwa National Park where we will stay at Puku Ridge Lodge.
 We will stay in each camp for 3 nights, working with some of the best guides in the industry since Chiawa has been awarded ‘best guiding team in Africa’ multiple times.
 For a period of 10 nights, we will emerge ourselves in one of the most unique ecosystems in the world and experience some of Africa’s wildest flora and fauna.
+And all of that, in the best possible season, the end of the dry season, which makes for spectacular game viewing.

 ### Important information